KrzysztofWieckowski/SampleWorks/README.md

 - Length_Modifier_By_Number.

   Modifies the length of the list by the given number.
-- test_Length Modifier_by_Number.
+- all_results_Length Modifier_by_Number.

   Tests the Length_Modifier_By_Number.
-Runs all possible unit tests for selected arguments.
+Runs all possible results for selected arguments.
+You can also attach your own list or number.

 ---